PistonDevelopers/blog.piston.rs/_posts/2017-09-08-what-is-happening-5.md

 A probabilistic path is a transform of the source code of e.g. Super Mario, such that you can compute how likely a monkey is to win the game.

+In additon you need:

-1. You need some function describing how much a given input is likely
+1. A function describing how likely a given input is
-3. You need some function describing what is a winning condition from the output
+3. A function describing what is a winning condition from the output

 A huge breakthrough in path semantics happened by extending the theory to probabilities of finite sets.
 Now I got a higer order path semantical function that solves similar problems to the one above.